SirParmar/ubuntu-gdm/README.md

 Download the Script with following command :

 wget github.com/manishonlinux/ubuntu-gdm/raw/master/ubuntu-gdm
-And set it as an executable with chmod +x gdm-change-login-background
+And set it as an executable with chmod +x ubuntu-gdm

 # Using the Script
 1. Run the script with root privileges such as sudo ./ubuntu-gdm- /path/to/image